Football Association of Malaysia explained

 History

 In 1921, the battleship HMS Malaya visited the country.
-After engaging local opposition in football and rugby, the officers and men of HMS Malaya decided to commemorate the matches by presenting trophies for annual competitions in both rugby and football in Malaya.
-A national tournament featuring all the states that made up Malaya was started.
-The competition, known as the Malaya Cup (later renamed the Malaysia Cup in 1963), has been continuously since then, except during the war years.
+After competing in football and rugby matches with local teams, the officers and crew decided to commemorate the games by presenting trophies for annual competitions in both sports.
+This led to the establishment of a national football tournament involving all states in Malaya.
+Known initially as the Malaya Cup—later renamed the Malaysia Cup in 1963—the competition has been held continuously, except during the war years.

-In 1926 the Selangor Amateur Football League was established, and in 1936 the Football Association of Selangor was formed and this association soon started organising tournaments and this inspired other states in Malaya to follow suit.
-Along the same year in 1926, the Football Associations of Perak, Selangor, Negeri Sembilan, Malacca and the Singapore Amateur Football Association, came together to form the Malayan Football Association (MFA), in order to field a Malayan team against an Australia side that visited Singapore that year.
+In 1926, the Selangor Amateur Football League was officially established.
+Ten years later, in 1936, the Football Association of Selangor was formed.
+This association began organizing tournaments, which inspired other states in Malaya to follow suit.
+Also in 1926, the Football Associations of Perak, Selangor, Negeri Sembilan, Malacca, and the Singapore Amateur Football Association came together to form the Malayan Football Association (MFA).
+The MFA was created to assemble a Malayan team to compete against an Australian side visiting Singapore that year.

-In 1933, the MFA was revived to form the Football Association of Malaya (FAM).
-Initially, the FAM was based in Singapore.
-It was chiefly responsible for the running of the Malaya Cup competition.
+In 1933, the MFA was reorganized into the Football Association of Malaya (FAM).
+Initially headquartered in Singapore, the FAM took on responsibility for running the Malaya Cup competition.

 After independence

-Tunku Abdul Rahman's love for the game was the main catalyst which resulted in the construction of the Merdeka Stadium and in 1957 it became hallowed ground for all Malaysians when it was the venue chosen to announce Malaysia's independence from Britain.
+Tunku Abdul Rahman's passion for football played a pivotal role in the construction of the Merdeka Stadium, which in 1957 became a historic site as the venue for Malaysia's independence declaration from Britain.[3]

-The Merdeka Tournament proved to be a huge success, inspiring similar tournaments like the Jakarta Anniversary Tournament in Indonesia, the King's Cup in Thailand and the President's Cup in South Korea.[4]
-The inaugural tournament then the premier football competition in Asia was won by Hong Kong.
-Malaya won the title three years in a row, in 1958 and in 1959, and sharing it with South Korea in 1960.
-The country qualified for the Football at the 1972 Summer Olympics in Munich and the 1980 Summer Olympics in Moscow.
+The stadium also marked the beginning of the Merdeka Tournament (Pestabola Merdeka), which was popularly referred to as the 'Mini Asia Cup' from the 1960s to the 1980s.[4]
+The tournament was a significant success and inspired similar events such as the Jakarta Anniversary Tournament in Indonesia, the King's Cup in Thailand, and the President's Cup in South Korea.[5]
+The inaugural tournament—then the premier football competition in Asia—was won by Hong Kong.
+Malaya claimed the title three consecutive times, winning in 1958 and 1959, and sharing it with South Korea in 1960.
+The country later qualified for the 1972 Summer Olympics in Munich and the 1980 Summer Olympics in Moscow.

-On 13 September 2018, the FAM had been awarded AFC Dream Asia Awards in Developing Category.[5]
-In 2019, the FAM also been awarded AFC Dream Asia Awards (Bronze) in Inspiring Category.[6]
+On 13 September 2018, FAM received the AFC Dream Asia Award in the Developing Category.[6]
+In 2019, FAM was also awarded the AFC Dream Asia Award (Bronze) in the Inspiring Category.[7]

 Associations affiliation